Energy and Water Are Closely Intertwined

 Wind and photovoltaic: These two industries consume very little water, save for that required to produce solar cells, which must be washed using ultra-pure water, generally flowing in a closed system.

-Biofuels: As they are plant-based, producing biofuels requires large quantities of water for irrigation purposes.
-In 2014, biofuels represented one-quarter of the water consumed for energy production, outdoing coal and oil, and far surpassing gas (see box).
+Biofuels: As they are plant-based, producing biofuels requires large quantities of water for irrigation purposes, outdoing coal, oil, and gas.

 What About Oil and Gas?